-As a final example of asymmetry, previous analyses assume that no players have any available side information that they can exploit.
+Previous analyses also assume that no players have any available side information that they can exploit.
 However, two ways in which this side information may be present are when coalitions of bidders form, a case we address in Section 7.1, and the setting in which a Swoopo bidder is determined to buy the item, which we analyze in Section 8.
-This interesting second case is facilitated by Swoopo's Swoop it Now feature, introduced in the US around July 2009, which enables any bidder to use all of their bid fees in an auction as a down payment for the item from Swoopo at full retail value, up until one hour after the auction concludes.
-Auctions containing one or more fully committed players who will use the Swoop it Now feature if needed ultimately reduce to games of chicken [9], an exceptionally profitable outcome for Swoopo that closely resembles auctions involving shill bidders.
+This interesting second case is facilitated by Swoopo's Swoop It Now feature, introduced in the US around July 2009, which enables any bidder to use all of their bid fees in an auction as a down payment for the item from Swoopo at full retail value, up until one hour after the auction concludes.
+Auctions containing one or more committed players who will use the Swoop It Now feature if needed ultimately reduce to games of chicken [9], an exceptionally profitable outcome for Swoopo that closely resembles auctions involving shill bidders.